Likelihood-free inference with emulator networks: Likelihood-free inference with emulator networks

 \subsection{Deriving the posterior distribution from the emulator}

-Once we have learned the emulator, we use Hamiltonian Monte Carlo (HMC, \cite{Neal_2010}) to draw samples from our approximate posterior, using the emulator-based synthetic likelihood.
-We generate samples of $\param$ drawn from the distribution
+Once we have learned the emulator, we use Hamiltonian Monte Carlo \cite[HMC,][]{Neal_2010} to draw samples from our approximate posterior, using the emulator-based synthetic likelihood.
+We generate samples of $\param$ drawn from the distribution $\tp(\param|\obsdata) = \bbE_{\bphi|\mcD}\big[q(\obsdata|\param)\big] p(\param)$.
 In practice, we sample $\param$ from each ensemble member individually and use the union of all samples as a draw from the approximate posterior.
 We could also obtain the posterior through variational inference, but here prefer to retain full flexibility in the shape of the inferred posterior.